nichonmarshall-cyber/Eye-Control-System/README.md

 - Save calibration profiles to disk.
 - Allow users to load and manage saved calibration profiles.
 - Allow individual calibration points to be repeated.
-- Add a calibration accuracy or validation screen after the nine points are collected.
+- Add a calibration accuracy or validation screen after the sixteen points are collected.
 - Prompt first-time users to calibrate before enabling gaze controls.

 ### Tracking